-When you call, our Helpline Specialists and Social Workers will conduct a brief screening to see which of our services are most appropriate for your situation.
-Sometimes, support groups are most helpful and, sometimes, we find that individual support with our social workers is a better option.
+When you call, our Dementia Specialists will conduct a brief screening to see which of our services are most appropriate for your situation.
+Sometimes, support groups are most helpful and, sometimes, we find that individual support with a Dementia Specialist is a better option.